 How Much Money Should I Keep in My Emergency Fund?

 At a most basic level, $1,000 is a great place to start.
-It isn’t a ton, but covers most car repairs, replacing appliances, and smaller medical emergencies.
+It isn’t a ton, but covers most car repairs, replacing appliances (or repairing them with the help of a home warranty), and smaller medical emergencies.
 If you use money from your emergency fund, make sure you replace it to prepare for the next emergency.

 When I first started budgeting, I had zero savings to speak of.
 I might have had a couple hundred bucks, but it never amounted to much and it never grew.

 Once I started learning more about personal finance, I knew I needed to actually save money for a rainy day.
 After a couple months of reading a lot of personal finance blogs, I created a budget and learned how to save money.

 I really believe saving money and budgeting are learned skills, so your finances will get better if you spend time learning about personal finance.